swift-server/guides/ubuntu.md

 # Deploying on Ubuntu

 Once you have your Ubuntu virtual machine ready, you can deploy your Swift app.
-This guide assumes you have a fresh install with a non-root user named `swift` with SSH configured.
+This guide assumes you have a fresh install with a non-root user named `swift`.
+It also assumes both `root` and `swift` are accessible via SSH.
 For information on setting this up, check out the platform guides:

 - [DigitalOcean](digital-ocean.md)